Have you ever heard anyone say that ranking on Google is hard work — and there just aren’t any SEO secrets that can help you boost your ranking?

 The content on your website must be unique and creative.
 It has to be relevant to your readers, and not published just for SEO purposes.
 To create relevant content, research the latest trends and write blog posts that are engaging.
 Teach your audience how to do something, and always update old content.

-Link building refers to building credibility on your website by having your links appear on other web pages.
+Link building is the most relevant of all SEO secrets that refers to building credibility on your website by having your links appear on other web pages.
 What SEO specialists and strategists should be doing, instead of link building, is establishing relationships with local influencers and businesses.
 By connecting your content with real people and real websites, you’ll develop more valuable relationships in the long-term and better link engagement.

 18. Identify What’s Working and What Isn’t